apohllo/ror-tasks/task-3/Readme.md

 * they fulfill the law of Demeter
 * they lack duplication

-First of all we will explain these principles and then we will show testing techniques together with implementation techniques that help to fulfill these principles.
+First of all we will explain these principles and then we will show implementation techniques that help to fulfill these principles.

-### Single responsibility principle (SRP)
+#### Single responsibility principle (SRP)

 This principle says that a class should have only one responsibility.
 What does it mean in practice?
 It means, that the class should not understand messages